DeFiCh/defichain.com/content/white-paper.en.md

 The need for joint dividend investing is becoming increasingly relevant with IoT.
 Devices are able to create tremendous value.
 A self-driving car will be able to provide taxi services.
 Vending machines, sensors, satellites, etc., are all potentially revenue-generating devices that people can own together and share in the profit of together, yet until now the legal and financial complexity of doing so has been prohibitive.
 DeFi can simplify those processes.

 Similarly, distribution of profits for a private company can be implemented.
 One of the first experiments in this area is a DAO (Distributed Autonomous Organization) called dOrg. dOrg is a collection of programmers (as well as a sales/operations team) who co-own their software house.
 Distribution of salaries is through a DAO that functions as a multi-sig, such that every 2 weeks, the whole organization submits their payment requests for work contracted, and the team votes to pass one anothers’ salary requests.
 Inside dOrg, each person holds a “reputation” that represents the percentage of ownership each person has earned (they earn ownership according to the amount of work done since the inception of the company).
 But what will happen to the profit at the end of the year?
 Presumably, each individual will have to submit a request for their percentage of the profits, and everyone will have to vote on that, too, because the DAO does not allow for automated distribution of profits.
-Using the DeFi Blockchain, the team could easily implement a quarterly or annual function that would automatically distribute the profits of the company to each person, according to their holdings in the company.
+Using DeFiChain, the team could easily implement a quarterly or annual function that would automatically distribute the profits of the company to each person, according to their holdings in the company.
 This scheme would work even for people who were active in the past, but are no longer active, so they aren’t in the DAO any longer, but they still hold a percentage based on their past contributions.
 Other contributors might be an investor who puts money into the company, but does not participate.

 The examples above seem logical and straightforward, but today are extremely time-consuming and complex.
 People who want to make an investment together in companies, real estate, or other income-deriving assets type of dividend distribution today is complex and requires a lot of manual calculations.
 Through the DeFi Distribution of Dividends functionality, it becomes not just simple, but automatic for companies to distribute dividends to equity owners.

 ---

-## DeFi Blockchain Design
+## DeFiChain Design

 ### Design Parameters

-Looking at the business requirements from the chapter before, the DeFi Blockchain needs to meet the following requirements:
+Looking at the business requirements from the chapter before, DeFiChain needs to meet the following requirements:

 1. Robust and secure: built on a proven and secure blockchain.
 2. Fast and scalable.